Request a free callback

 Inquests into the deaths of seven British workers began in 2013, and is now being heard in Court 73 at the Royal Courts of Justice and is due to conclude on the 24th October 2014.
 The ‘interested persons’ to the inquests include Slater and Gordon’s clients whose loved ones died, BP, Statoil, the Metropolitan Police, and the UK Government.
 Details about the inquest process, including the hearing dates and schedule, can be found at In Amenas Inquest.

 A vast amount of evidence and background material has been assembled in preparation for the hearings.
 Approximately 70 witnesses are being called and there are important and detailed witness statements to be considered.
 The inquests promise to be the best chance for a full and independent investigation into the terrorist attack at the Tiguentourine Gas Facility.

 On Friday 5th September 2014 the UK government applied to postpone the inquest and argued that the inquest should be presided over by a Judge rather than a Senior Coroner owing to the nature of some of the evidence which could have resulted in the inquest being delayed by many months.

 On behalf of the people affected Slater and Gordon Lawyers strongly opposed the proposed adjournment.
 The victims had already waited for nearly two years for open independent judicial investigation and had spent much of the last year preparing themselves for a hearing in September 2014.
 We shared their grave concerns about the prospect of further delays in completing the investigation.
-We were therefore very pleased when, following our objections, the inquest was adjorned for only a week and has now begun and with a Judge as Coronor.
+We were therefore very pleased when, following our objections, the inquest was adjourned for only a week and has now begun and with a Judge as Coroner.

 Slater and Gordon Lawyers believe that security failings at the In Amenas facility caused or contributed to the injuries and loss of life that occurred during the siege.